Sarel de Jong: Enfusion bantamweight champion

 De Jong faced Maria Tsiplostefanaki in a non-title bout at Enfusion 109 on June 18, 2022.
 She won the fight by unanimous decision.
 De Jong made her first Enfusion Bantamweight title defense against Vitoria De Mauro later that year, at Enfusion 116 on November 19, 2022.
 She retained the title by unanimous decision.

+De Jong retired from the sport of kickboxing on October 3, 2023, citing burnout as the reason for quitting professional competition.